Slick9000/docker-on-termux/README.md

 ## why use [qemu](https://www.qemu.org)/a virtual linux environment on [termux](https://github.com/termux/termux-app)?

-in my use case, i use [qemu](https://www.qemu.org) to run [docker](https://www.docker.com), which usually cannot run natively on [termux](https://github.com/termux/termux-app) due to limitations in the android kernel.
+- in my use case, i use [qemu](https://www.qemu.org) to run [docker](https://www.docker.com), which usually cannot run natively on [termux](https://github.com/termux/termux-app) due to limitations in the android kernel.

-it also allows me to run programs which typically require a rooted device without having to root my phone (i prefer not to root my android device).
+- it also allows me to run programs which typically require a rooted device without having to root my phone (i prefer not to root my android device).

+- on top of all of that, transfers from one device to another are made easy, as all you need to transfer is the boot image, and reinstall [qemu](https://www.qemu.org) on the new device, and all of the setup remains identical (tested and works flawlessly).

 <br/>